genestack/sdk/docs/source/getting_started.rst

     bob@email.com

+..
+TODO talk more about the parser and how you shouldn't use get_connection()

-If your script accepts custom command-line arguments, you can add them to the parser :py:func:`~genestack.make_connection_parser`.
+If your script accepts custom command-line arguments, you can add them to the arguments parser returned by :py:func:`~genestack.make_connection_parser`.
 The arguments ``-u``, ``-p`` and ``-H`` are reserved for the connection parameters.
 Have a look at the following example: